wp-plugins/linkedin-oauth/readme.txt

 Stable tag: 0.1.0
 License: GPLv2 or later

-Linkedin_Oauth allows users to login into your wordpress using their linkedin account, it will set a login button on your login page and uses a shortcode to put the button wherever you want it to show.
+Linkedin_Oauth allows users to login/register into your wordpress using their linkedin account, uses shortcodes.

 == Description ==